AstroBai/AstroLife-Lite/README.md

 # AstroLife-Lite v0.1

-"Lite" means galaxy images are only part of them.
+This version of AstroLife includes only a small part of galaxy images; one can download the full version by running the download script in the galaxy_image folder.

 ## Usage